 Marguerite Long

 Born in Nîmes in 1874, Marguerite Long began her studies as a child with her sister as her tutor.
-Continuing her lessons with Henri Fissot at the Paris Conservatoire, at the age of seventeen Long won the first prize in a competition that launched her successful international solo career.
+Continuing her lessons with Henri Fissot at the Paris Conservatoire, at the age of seventeen, Long won the first prize in a competition that launched her successful international solo career.

 Gabriel Fauré

 The First World War intervened, tragically affecting many of the composers and artists with whom she worked.
 Long’s husband, Joseph de Marliave, was killed in action in August 1914.
 Between 1914 and 1917 Maurice Ravel composed Le Tombeau de Couperin—a six-movement suite in the Baroque style, dedicating each movement to the memory of friends who had died fighting.
 Ravel dedicated the last section, the Toccata, to Marliave.
-The first performances of the work took place in 1919, Marguerite Long at the piano.
+The first performances of the work took place in 1919, with Marguerite Long at the piano.

 Conservatoire National des Arts et Métiers